Small Business Managed Service Provider (MSP) Guide for 2026

 How much does a managed service provider cost for a small business?

 Most MSPs charge $100 to $200 per user per month for a full managed IT package that includes monitoring, security, help desk, backups, and strategic planning.
 A 25-person company would typically pay $2,500 to $5,000 monthly.
 One-time project fees for migrations or major upgrades are usually billed separately.
+Scottship Solutions helps small businesses compare these quotes and confirm the scope matches the price.

 What is the difference between an MSP and a break/fix IT company?